About James L. Seward

 In 1999, Seward assumed chairmanship of the Senate Standing Committee on Insurance, where he immediately set out to develop state policy that helps consumers and ensures New York's leadership in this vital segment of the state's financial services industry, employer of thousands of New Yorkers.
 Seward has fought to broaden health insurance coverage and reform, and the writing of auto and property/casualty policies in a free, but fair, market that is sensitive to consumers' needs.
 He has pushed wider availability of health insurance for the uninsured and to reduce pressure on health insurance costs for workers and small business owners.
 He won passage of legislation in 2002 that extends group health insurance offered by chambers of commerce to sole proprietors of businesses, and in 2008 secured legislative approval of a bill to provide short term health insurance policies to young adults and college students.
 He sponsored the "Health Insurance Premium Integrity Act" to boost the percentage of premium dollars spent directly on health care, and was responsible for broadening health insurance coverage for voluntary firefighters and EMTs by letting them purchase policies through their municipalities.

 Seward won statewide recognition for his "Freedom Plan" to match simpler, lower cost health insurance policies with federally authorized health savings accounts.
 The legislation is considered an innovative approach to addressing the rising cost of health insurance for employers and their employees.
 Seward has led the fight in New York against auto insurance fraud, a significant factor in rising auto insurance premiums.
-He is serving as immediate past president and nationally recognized leader in the National Conference of Insurance Legislators (NCOIL).
+He is past president and nationally recognized leader in the National Conference of Insurance Legislators (NCOIL).

 Senator Seward has been a consistent advocate for education, securing state aid for local districts to offset rising taxes and to support technology and special education initiatives within his schools.
 He strongly supported enactment of the STAR school tax relief program and has championed property tax relief.